Realistic Gottesman-Kitaev-Preskill stabilizer states enable universal quantum computation

 In the ideal square single-mode GKP encoding, logical $\ket{0}$ and $\ket{1}$ registers correspond to an infinite superposition of infinitely squeezed position eigenstates with peaks spaced by $\sqrt{\pi}$~\cite{gottesman2001encoding}, in units where $\hbar = 1$.
 However, these states are unphysical, as they require infinite energy.
 Realistic GKP states are instead constructed by introducing a Gaussian envelope over the grid peaks, effectively damping the high-photon-number components and making the states normalizable~\cite{menicucci2014fault,gottesman2001encoding}.
 We refer to these as \emph{Fock-damped GKP states}, characterized by a single parameter controlling both the envelope and peaks width~\cite{Grimsmo2021GKP}.
 The challenge is to perform logical operations on quantum states encoded in Fock-damped GKP registers.
 In the ideal case, all Clifford gates correspond to Gaussian operations~\cite{gottesman2001encoding}; for example, a logical Pauli-$X$ is simply a position quadrature displacement.
 However, na\" ive Gaussian displacements on realistic GKP states distort the envelope and reduce fidelity, requiring a more careful treatment of logical gate implementation~\cite{Tzitrin2020}.
 Furthermore, to achieve universality, access to at least one non-Clifford element -- either a gate or an ancillary state -- is necessary.

 A powerful alternative to the circuit model is \emph{measurement-based quantum computation} (MBQC), developed in both DV~\cite{raussendorf2001one} and CV~\cite{menicucci2006universal} settings.
 MBQC replaces explicit gate sequences with adaptive local measurements on a highly entangled resource state, for example the cluster state~\cite{Asavanant2019Time,Larsen2019Deterministic,Yokoyama2013Ultra}.
 Measurement-based gate teleportation is also a natural strategy for implementing both Clifford and non-Clifford operations in multimode entangled GKP states; however, previous analyses of such protocols~\cite{walshe2020continuous} assumed ideal GKP states.
 In that case, only single-qubit Clifford gates can be teleported: the unmeasured modes always project onto Pauli eigenstates, rendering the circuit non-universal.
-Later, it was observed that introducing certain ancillary Gaussian states could in principle supply the missing resourcefulness~\cite{calcluth2023vacuum,All-Gaussian}, but a complete understanding of how to practically and reliably teleport both Clifford and non-Clifford gates is missing.